 At the end of the program, a culminating activity will be held whereby participants will engage in a reflective group process to discuss their professional growth.
+As part of the Professional Growth Demonstration Activity participants will present their school's Action Plan in a reflective manner indicating the barriers, resources, strategies and action steps identified for each goal.
+The objective of these reflective presentations is to promote collegial dialogues to identify successes and begin to fine-tune the following school year's Action Plan.
 Guiding questions will provide participants with an opportunity to share their professional learning gained throughout their induction year.